Chantelle Baker

-Chantelle Baker is a New Zealand social media influencer and activist who is the daughter of former New Conservative Party leader Leighton Baker.
-In 2022, she attracted domestic media attention for her involvement in the 2022 Wellington protest and for her promotion of anti-vaccine misinformation and conspiracy theories.
+Chantelle Baker is a right-wing New Zealand social media influencer and conservative activist who is the daughter of former New Conservative Party leader Leighton Baker.
+In 2022, she attracted domestic media attention for her involvement in the 2022 Wellington protest and for her promotion of anti-COVID vaccine misinformation and conspiracy theories.

 Family

-Chantelle Baker is the daughter of Leighton Baker, who served as the leader of the New Conservative Party leader between 2015 and 2020.
+Chantelle Baker is the daughter of Leighton Baker, who served as the leader of the New Conservative Party between 2015 and 2020.
 According to The Spinoff, Baker was a self-described fashionista and reality TV competitor who posted mainly fashion and beauty-related videos prior to the 2022 Wellington protest.